Patton Oswalt: Personal life

 McNamara died in her sleep in the family's Los Angeles home on April 21, 2016.
 Her death was attributed to a combination of a previously undiagnosed heart condition and complications from ingested medications, including Adderall, Xanax, and fentanyl.
 The season-three finale of The Goldbergs was dedicated to her memory.

-On August 1, 2016, Oswalt announced that he had been working to complete McNamara's unfinished nonfiction book about the Golden State Killer.
+On August 1, 2016, Patton Oswalt announced that he had been working to complete McNamara's unfinished nonfiction book about the Golden State Killer.
 In September 2017, Oswalt announced that the book, titled I'll Be Gone in the Dark, was scheduled for release on February 27, 2018, and was subsequently available for preorders.
 Less than two months after the book's release, on April 25, 2018, the Sacramento County Sheriff's Department announced they had made an arrest in the Golden State Killer case.
 Oswalt posted a brief video to Instagram, saying: "I think you got him, Michelle."
 He also posted on Twitter that same day, saying that he hoped to visit the suspect if he was indeed the Golden State Killer, "not to gloat or gawk – to ask him the questions that [McNamara] wanted answered in her 'Letter to an Old Man at the end of her book.

-Oswalt has been diagnosed with clinical depression, which he has dealt with throughout his adult life.
+Patton Oswalt has been diagnosed with clinical depression, which he has dealt with throughout his adult life.
 He has incorporated these experiences into his comedy routines.

 In July 2017, he and actress Meredith Salenger confirmed their engagement.
 They were married in November 2017.